mashgreat2/notes/README.md

 With the endpoints built on the backend, we can create a single note, update that note, and delete that note.
 List of all notes are also viewable by one endpoint.

-Next step of this app would be to implement authentication and use that authentication in the frontend to only allow logged in users to create, update, delete notes.
+The next step of in this app would be to use authentication in the frontend and only allow logged in users to create, update, delete notes in React frontend.